F2Freestylers: Jeremy Lynch

-As a teenager, Lynch purportedly played in Arsenal's Academy, before later being released.
-He claims to have been told "on the ball, you're the best at the whole club ... but off the ball, you're one of the worst", although some people have questioned the veracity of this claim given the presence of players such as Thierry Henry, Robert Pires and Dennis Bergkamp in the Arsenal squad at the time.
-Former professional footballer and Arsenal academy graduate, Fabrice Muamba, did not recall Lynch being part of the squad and showed that Lynch did not appear in academy photographs.
+Lynch has stated that he played in Arsenal's Academy as a teenager, before later being released.
+However on an episode of JaackMaate's Happy Hour Podcast, former professional footballer and Arsenal academy graduate, Fabrice Muamba, revealed that he did not recall Lynch being a part of the squads when he was at the club.

 Lynch began learning freestyle skills and tricks in 2000 after watching a Nike commercial featuring Edgar Davids and Denílson de Oliveira.
 He featured in the 2007 documentary film In the Hands of the Gods, and reached the semi-finals of Britain's Got Talent in 2008.

 F2Freestylers

 Eventually, Wingrove and Lynch decided to commit to making a career in freestyle football as a duo, realising they would have more success as a marketable pairing than attempting to pursuing careers as professional footballers.

 Together, the duo have been invited to perform at a number of high-profile footballing events, including the Ballon d'Or awards ceremony.
 They have featured in several charity football events, including Soccer Aid in 2018, where Lynch scored for the England side, and in 2019 in which Lynch scored twice, again for England.
 Lynch returned in the 2020 Soccer Aid match playing for the World XI due to his Jamaican ancestry.

 In 2017, the pair led a team of YouTubers and ex-professional footballers competing under the name Tekkers Town in the Wembley Cup against Hashtag United, and in 2018, they entered the competition as F2 FC, winning in the final against Rebel FC.